RichaTiwari9/RichaTiwari9/README.md

 - 👋 Hi, I'm Richa Tiwari
 - 👀 I’m immensely interested in disruptive technologies
-- 🌱 Currently learning about programming, AI, ML and Blockchains
+- 🌱 Currently learning about Blockchains and ZK-Proofs
 - 📫 You can find me on Twitter @TiwariRicha9

 <!---